 - Most trails start within an hour’s drive of a major urban centre.

 - Consider different modes of transportation: bicycles, motorbikes, buses and motor homes.
-Within 50 to 70 kilometers bikes can work; they are more environmentally friendly, create fewer parking headaches and provide a unique experience for visitors.

 - Feature a searchable directory or database and some form of map on the website.

 - Post a printable pdf version of trail maps online.
 Most websites also include downloadable versions of other marketing materials such as flyers, brochures, magazines and recipes.

 - Press releases are both energy-rich and free.
 Make a standard template with the words “Press Release” on it.
 Add contact information and the facts about your event.
 Leave out the cost of registration.

 - Radio promotion works well for your event profile, especially close to the time of the actual event.